gr-blog/gregros.xyz/posts/computer-science.md

 ---
-title: What is an iframe?
-An overview
+title: Computer science is a thing
 series: web
 description: ...
 published: 2025-01-01